Attracting American Goldfinches to Your Backyard

 - Simply add our Weather Guard Dome to your finch feeder to help keep seed dry and protect birds from inclement weather.

-- Because they locate food by sight, provide goldfinches with their own feeding station in an open, easy-to-find area, a feeder such as the EcoClean Dinner Bell Feeder provides this open station with built in weather coverage.
+- Because they locate food by sight, provide goldfinches with their own feeding station in an open, easy-to-find area.

 Create a goldfinch feeding station with our exclusive Advanced Pole System® (APS) Basic Setup Hanging Hardware.
 It’s easy to construct and maintain.
 Just plant it into the ground, add the extension poles and arms, and top it with the decorative finial.
 Then fill and hang your feeders.